Below are answers to some of the most frequently asked questions we get from hunters interested in an African hunting safari.

 WHAT CALIBER RIFLE SHOULD I BRING?

 Plan on bringing at least 40-60 rounds of ammunition when hunting plains game.
 The Nosler Partition, Swift A-Frame, Trophy Bonded Bear Claw, and the Barnes TSX (or TTSX) are all great bullet choices.

 When hunting Cape Buffalo, bring 60 round of ammunition with you: 40 premium soft points and 20 non-expanding bullets (solids).
 Test your loads prior to your hunt to verify that your solids and soft point bullets have the same point of impact.
-We highly recommend using the Hornady DSX/DGS combination.
-The Barnes TSX is also excellent, as are the Trophy Bonded Bear Claw & Sledgehammer, the Nosler Partition & Safari Solid, the Swift A-Frame, and the Norma solid.
+We highly recommend using the Hornady DGX/DGS combination.
+The Barnes TSX is also excellent, as are the Trophy Bonded Bear Claw & Sledgehammer, the Swift A-Frame, and the Norma solid.